charbugs/donkey-lisp/README.md

-An incomplete lisp-like toy programming language written in C.
+### A lisp-like toy programming language written in C.

-Note: I wrote this interpreter to teach myself language design concepts.
+I wrote this interpreter to teach myself language design concepts.
 It is not meant to solve any real-world programming task.
+This is mainly because there are no input/output concepts except of a `print` function.
+Also there is not garbage collection or optimization for recursion so you will quickly reach the stack size limit of the OS.

+Having said that, the language has all the features you need to write simple and complex algorithms and assemble them into larger building blocks: arithmetic, boolean logic, comparision, branching, functions, iteration through recursion.

 I created and tested the interpreter only on __Debian 10__ with __GCC 8.3.0__.